 If you cannot find out much about a pot stock, don’t invest in it.
 Michael Block, Chief Strategist with Rhino Trading Partners, characterizes the danger in investing in marijuana stocks this way – "It's like the greater fool theory.
 If you can't figure out who the rube is, you're the rube."

-If current trends in Colorado, Washington and other states hold, there could be a time in America’s future when marijuana is legalized nationwide, regulated, and taxed.
+If current trends in Colorado, Washington and other states hold, there could be a time in America's future when marijuana is legalized nationwide, regulated, and taxed.
 When that day comes, marijuana stocks will probably be a more stable investment, and it will be clearer who the legitimate businesses are.
 Until then, dabble in pot stocks if you want to, but be prepared for your investment potentially to go up in smoke.
+A diversified portfolio that includes stocks plays a vital role in helping you to retire in financial freedom.
+Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.